-Approximately 140 acres of crop ground were planted to cereal rye in the fall of 2016 at three ISU outlying research farms varying in soil type: Allee Memorial Demonstration Farm, Newell; McNay Memorial Research and Demonstration Farm, Chariton; and Western Research and Demonstration Farm, Castana.
-Soil bulk density measures were taken following cash crop harvesting prior to cover crop seeding and in the spring, pre- and post-cattle grazing.
+Approximately 140 acres of crop ground were planted to cereal rye in the fall of 2016 at three ISU research farms varying in soil type: Allee Memorial Demonstration Farm, Newell; McNay Memorial Research and Demonstration Farm, Chariton; and Western Research and Demonstration Farm, Castana.
+Soil bulk density measures were taken following cash crop harvesting prior to cover crop seeding and in the spring, pre- and postcattle grazing.
 Within each field, three treatments were applied: grazed cover crop, ungrazed cover crop, and no cover crop.

-Forage biomass yield and nutritional quality were also measured pre- and post-grazing.
+Forage biomass yield and nutritional quality also were measured pre- and post-grazing.
 All cattle were sourced from the ISU McNay Angus herd.
 Individual body weights were collected prior to rye turn out and after removal from the rye to determine average daily gain.
-All animals were housed in dry lots overnight to account for gut fill differences before weighing.
+All animals were drylotted overnight to account for gut fill differences before weighing.

-At the Allee Farm, 31 fall-calved heifers grazed 15 acres of cereal rye, and similarly, 31 fall-calved steers grazed another 15 acres.
-At Castana, 40 yearling heifers grazed 32 acres.
-At the McNay farm, 80 replacement heifers grazed 42 acres of cereal rye.
+At the Allee Farm, 31 fall-born heifers grazed 15 acres of cereal rye, and 31 fall-born steers grazed another 15 acres.
+At the Western Farm, 40 yearling heifers grazed 32 acres.
+At the McNay Farm, 80 replacement heifers grazed 42 acres of cereal rye.
 The goal was to achieve a stocking density of 2 hd/acre, but cattle numbers and forage availability dictated stocking rates, with stocking densities ranging from 1.25 to 2.1 hd/acre.

-Calves at Allee and Castana were implanted the day of turnout with Revalor-G (Merck Animal Health).
-Due to high moisture content of the forage, cattle were supplemented with a distillers grain and soyhull-based supplement at 0.5% of body weight (BW).
+Calves at Allee and Western were implanted the day of turnout with Revalor-G (Merck Animal Health).
+Due to high moisture content of the forage, cattle were supplemented with a distillers grain and soyhull-based supplement at 0.5 percent of body weight (BW).